 - Permission to self-administer asthma medications will be effective for one school year and must be renewed annually.

-Self administration of auto-injectible epinephrine
+Self administration of EpiPen-style auto-injectible epinephrine

-It is highly recommended that student’s with prescriptions for auto-injectable epinephrine keep both doses in the school clinic in event of an anaphylactic episode occurs during the school day.
+It is highly recommended that students with prescriptions for auto-injectable epinephrine keep both doses in the school clinic in event of an anaphylactic episode occurs during the school day.
 School nurses and clinic attendants are trained to assess and respond to severe allergic reactions that required immediate injection of emergency medications.
 The following conditions must be met in order to possess and self-administer auto-injectable epinephrine:

 - Written parental consent that the student may self-administer auto-injectable epinephrine must be on file with the school.

 - A physician’s order and signature on a Prescribed Medication Form must be on file at school stating the diagnosis of anaphylaxis and approving the self-administration of auto-injectable epinephrine.
-The frequency and circumstances that may warrant it’s use and attesting to the student’s demonstrated ability to safely and effectively self-administer the medication.
+The frequency and circumstances that may warrant its use and attesting to the student’s demonstrated ability to safely and effectively self-administer the medication.

 Anaphylaxis is a severe allergic reaction involving the respiratory system and leading to circulatory shock.
 It is caused when a person is exposed to an allergen.
-The initial reaction may cause localized itching and swelling, but may rapidly spread throughout the body in the form of: rash or hives over the skin; swelling of the face, mouth, and throat; intense itching; a feeling of nervousness or worry; and loss of consciousness.
+The initial reaction may cause localized itching and swelling, but may rapidly spread throughout the body in the form of: rash or hives over the skin; swelling of the face, mouth and throat; intense itching; a feeling of nervousness or worry; and loss of consciousness.

-Common allergens that may cause anaphylaxis include but are not limited to: animal dander, fish, latex, milk, shellfish, tree nuts, eggs, insect venom, medications, peanuts, soy, and wheat.
+Common allergens that may cause anaphylaxis include but are not limited to: animal dander, fish, latex, milk, shellfish, tree nuts, eggs, insect venom, medications, peanuts, soy and wheat.
 A severe, life threatening, allergic reaction usually occurs quickly, within minutes to hours.
 Prior to their first anaphylactic reaction, most people are unaware of the significance of their allergy.
 Prevention and early recognition and management of allergic reactions are vitally important to prevent anaphylactic shock.

 Students should not be in school if they have the following:

-- A fever of 100.4 degrees or greater before taking a fever reducing medication.
+- A fever of 100.4 degrees or greater before taking a fever-reducing medication.

-- Vomiting or has diarrhea because of illness.
+- Vomiting or diarrhea because of illness.

 - An unknown rash or possible contagious condition.

-- Are unable to focus due to: pain, chronic health condition, and acute illness.
+- Are unable to focus due to: pain, chronic health condition and acute illness.

 A child should be free of symptoms of contagious disease (fever, vomiting, diarrhea, suspicious rash, etc.) for 24 hours before returning to school.

-It is imperative that you do not respond to the school unless you are contacted by school authorities and asked to do so.
+In case of an emergency, it is imperative that you do not respond to the school unless you are contacted by school authorities and asked to do so.
 As you are aware, our school system has a very strong partnership with Henrico County’s departments of Police, Fire, and Emergency Services, and those resources will be mobilized whenever they are needed.
 Your decision to respond to the school during an emergency will interfere with the ability of emergency service vehicles to get into and out of the school zone and possibly compromise the safety of everyone involved in the emergency.
 Please read the “Crisis Preparedness: Parents and School Emergencies Handbook,” and follow the instructions presented.